 Most of the money used today comes from fractional reserve lending

-Fractional reserve lending / banking is where most of the fiat based money in use today comes from and the means by which banks burden people with debt.
+Fractional reserve lending/banking is where most of the fiat-based money in use today come from and the means by which banks burden people with debt.
 Figure 1 shows a simple illustration of how the Fractional Reserve Lending system works.
 For example, say you had $100 USD that you deposited to a bank.
 If the bank had a 10% reserve requirement, it can loan out $90 USD.
 The process then repeats, the $90 USD loan out can be deposited into another bank with a 10% reserve requirement, so $81 USD can be loaned out again.

 Figure 2: Famed Economist, John Maynard Keynes Quote on Inflation, Deficit Spending, Fractional Reserve Lending & Taxes